 And for some reason after you have an IPO or exit, people who own boats invite you onto them.
 I never knew some many people owned boats.
 And you know what?
 Everyone is in a great mood on a boat.
 You never hear of a fistfight breaking out on a boat.
 Am I right?

-9. Become a judge for a foreign country’s Miss Universe beauty pageant.
+8. Do “VIP” stuff like become a judge for a foreign country’s Miss Universe pageant.

-One of my (ex)employees saw this pic on Facebook and she jokingly slacked me, “John, I’ve never seen you look so content.”
-She was joking.
+One of my (ex)employees saw this pic of me “judging” on the event’s Facebook page and she slacked, “JSK, I’ve never seen you look so content.”
+She was joking I think.

 Charlie Rangel may have left his office with some controversy (after decades of public service) but he’s still one of the best sales professionals to ever pitch.
 I wish I could’ve gone drinking beers with him afterwards.